srikanth-srinvas/srikanth-srinvas.github.io/about.md

 When i'm not doing science and research, I like to play football (aka soccer), learn about aircrafts and aviation, read philosophy, and explore vastness of the outdoors.

-Get in touch for anything biotechnology, machine/deep learning, therapeutic science, quantum biology
+I also love meeting anyone interested in biotechnology, machine/deep learning, therapeutics science, chaos theory, quantum biology, and game theory

+Get in touch if these resonate with you!